Jan 11, 2023

 Summary

 Even though there are several links in the charging chain, the main factor in your decision-making should be your electric car, of course.
-Find out how many phases it supports and choose a suitable wallbox and charging cable.
+Find out how many phases it supports and choose a suitable EV charger and charging cable.
 If the power grid in your home does not allow you to reach the maximum charging power (e.g., your house has old electrics), upgrading it might be the solution.